J. C. C. Davidson: Political career, 1920–1937

-After the appointment of Baldwin as prime minister, Davidson entered the government as Chancellor of the Duchy of Lancaster, and effectively continued as the prime minister's private secretary.
+Following the appointment of Baldwin as prime minister, Davidson entered the government as Chancellor of the Duchy of Lancaster, and effectively continued as the prime minister's private secretary.
 However, he lost his seat in parliament at the general election of December 1923, but regained it already in the general election in October the following year.
 Baldwin once again formed an administration after the brief first-ever 1924 Labour government, and made Davidson Parliamentary and Financial Secretary to the Admiralty.
 In this post he was forced to deal with cuts in naval expenditure proposed by the Chancellor of the Exchequer, Winston Churchill, especially regarding the construction of new cruisers.
 He served as deputy chief civil commissioner during the general strike of 1926, with responsibility for publicity.
 He also managed the short-lived British Gazette during the strike and arranged for the broadcasting of official bulletins.

 In 1926 Davidson left the government to take up the post of Chairman of the Conservative Party, which he remained until 1930.
 He was primarily charged with raising cash for the party and cleaning up the honours system, which had fallen into disrepute following informal cash-for-honours system instigated by Lloyd George in 1918.
 He was also the driving force behind the establishment of Ashridge in memory of Bonar Law.
 In 1928 he was sworn of the Privy Council.
 According to Blake, Davidson "left a lasting imprint on the organization of the party, including the creation of the Research Department, and many of the changes attributed to his successor, Neville Chamberlain, were in fact his".
 However, Davidson came under criticism after the defeat at the 1929 general election and resigned in 1930.

 In November 1931 Davidson was once again appointed Chancellor of the Duchy of Lancaster in the National Government headed by Ramsay MacDonald.
 He was chairman of the Indian States inquiry committee and travelled to India in 1932 and was made a member of the joint select committee whose proposals resulted in the Government of India Act 1935.
 He declined the governorship of Bombay.
 He invited Joachim von Ribbentrop to meet with Stanley Baldwin for the first time in Westminster to discuss Hitler's ideas about equality in armaments.
 He remained Chancellor of the Duchy of Lancaster when Baldwin became Prime Minister for the third time in 1935, although he was never a member of the cabinet.
 The latter year he was also made a Knight Grand Cross of the Royal Victorian Order (GCVO).
-He stepped from the government and the House of Commons after Neville Chamberlain became Prime Minister in May 1937.
+He stepped down from the government and the House of Commons after Neville Chamberlain became Prime Minister in May 1937.
 The following June he was elevated to the peerage as Viscount Davidson, of Little Gaddesden in the County of Hertford.
 He was succeeded as MP by his wife, Frances, Viscountess Davidson (see below).